apache/kylin/website/_docs20/tutorial/cube_build_performance.md

 ![]( /images/tutorial/2.0/cube_build_performance/20.png)

 Is a simple row count, two approximations can be made
 * If it doesn’t need to be accurate, the rows of the fact table can be counted→ this can be performed in parallel with Step 1 (and 99% of the time it will be accurate)

 ![]( /images/tutorial/2.0/cube_build_performance/21.png)

-* See comments about this from Shaofengshi in MailList .
-In the future versions (Kylin 2265 v2.0), this steps will be implemented using Hive table statistics.
+* In the future versions (KYLIN-2165 v2.0), this steps will be implemented using Hive table statistics.